watson-developer-cloud/java-sdk/README.md

 #### 401
 Make sure you are using the service credentials and not your Bluemix account/password.

-Check the API Endpoint, you may need to update te default using setEndPoint().
+Check the API Endpoint, you may need to update the default using setEndPoint().

 #### Other
 If you are having difficulties using the APIs or you have a question about the IBM